 Distributions from the NG Stock Fund may be paid in cash, stock, or a combination of the two, depending on the participant's election.

 Withdrawals

-A participant may withdraw all or a portion of his or her vested account in accordance with the Plan document, which provides for different rules for withdrawals based on whether or not the participant has reached age 591⁄2.
+Participants may withdraw all or a portion of their vested account in accordance with the Plan document, which provides for different rules for withdrawals based on whether or not the participant has reached age 591/2.

 Forfeited Accounts